robertrau/piflySetupScript/README.md

 **• Time of Day Clock:** Maxim DS3231S using the GPS Super Cap/Battery Backup.

-**• Maxim 1-Wire bus controller.**
+**• Maxim 1-Wire bus controller.** Full support for 5 volt higher current devices.

 **• Quad tachometer Input:** compatible with Spektrum SPM1452 sensors.
 Uses an Analog Devices ADT7470.

 #### Power
-The PiFly board runs from a 5.0 volt to 12.0 volt maximum input on connector P1.
+The PiFly board runs from a 4.5 volt to 12.0 volt maximum input on connector P1.
 The breakdown voltage of the input protection TVS is 12.2 volts and this voltage should never be exceeded.
-The input is protected from ESD to 15kV non-contact.
-If the high side drivers on J6 are not used, the input voltage can go as low as 3.0 volts.
+The input is protected from ESD to 15kV.
+If the high side drivers on J6 are not used, the input voltage can go as low as 3.2 volts.
 The power input connector is a Deans Ultra Plug; a small, lightweight, high current connector that is widely available.
 There is no battery charger on the PiFly.

 The input power is converted to 5.1 volts through a buck-boost DC-DC converter.
 It is then further regulated to 3.3 volts with a linear regulator.
-The 5.1 powers the A/D converter analog part and the 3.3 volt powers most of the sensors.
+The 5.1 powers the A/D converter analog portion, and the 3.3 volt powers most of the sensors.

 The high side drivers on J6 are powered directly from the power input on P1.
 This is required since the high side driver can source as much as 42 amps.
 Care must be taken for high current applications if you use a LiPo battery.
 LiPo batteries have a built-in over-current protection.
 If your application exceeds this value, your battery will automatically disconnect and the PiFly and Raspberry Pi computer will lose power.